JoshieGemFinder/Python-Registry-Editor/README.md

 Currently allows you to:

-View keys, and values
+View keys and values
 Set values
 Create values

-Currently is console-based, might change that in the future
+Currently is console-based, that might change in the future